 - Food Bank direct-service programs: Mobile Food Pantry, BackPack, and Kids Farmers Market

 - A partnership with CHOW in Broome County*

 * Working in Partnership to Meet the Need

-CHOW and the Food Bank of the Southern Tier work in partnership to leverage national, regional, and local resources to end hunger in Broome County.
-CHOW operates as its own entity, receiving food from the Food Bank of the Southern Tier and relying on food and monetary donations from local residents, organizations and companies to fulfill our collective mission of ending hunger for all.
+CHOW – a redistribution organization of the Food Bank – and FBST work in partnership to leverage national, regional, and local resources to end hunger in Broome County.
+CHOW operates its facility in concert with the Food Bank, receiving food from FBST and relying on food and monetary donations from local residents, organizations and companies to fulfill our collective mission of ending hunger for all.

 Food Bank of the Year

 The Food Bank of the Southern Tier was named the 2017 Food Bank of the Year by Feeding America.
 We were selected for being the most outstanding food bank out of more than 200 Feeding America member food banks across the country.
 This is a huge honor, and we couldn’t be more excited!

 Winning Food Bank of the Year would not have been possible without the dedication, support, and hard work of many partners.
 We are inspired by our clients, agencies, donors, and volunteers every day, and being recognized at the national level only reinforces our belief that our neighbors in the Southern Tier are very special.

 Most importantly, being named Food Bank of the Year is a recognition that we’re on the path to fulfilling our mission: working together to build and sustain hunger-free communities throughout the Southern Tier.

 We offer a heartfelt thank you to everyone in our community who made this possible.
 We owe it all to you!